Why families need workers' compensation insurance when they hire a caregiver

 The majority of states do require families to have a workers’ compensation policy if they hire a caregiver to work in their home.
 For the requirements in your state, click here.
 Even if your state does not require you to have a policy in place, it’s important coverage to have for the reasons mentioned above.

-The good news is, HomePay can provide a workers compensation solution for most families.
+The good news is, HomePay can provide a workers' compensation solution for most families.
 Depending on what type of household employee you plan to hire and what state you live in, our exclusive partner can write a stand-alone workers’ compensation policy.
-Prices vary by state, but average between $800-$900 annually.
+Prices vary by state, but average between $800-$900 annually if you hire a nanny and are based on payroll if you hire a senior caregiver.
 You can receive a free instant quote online.

 Like any insurance, workers' compensation isn't needed very often.
 But when it is, it's worth its weight in gold.
-For more information or to obtain coverage, please contact All Risks, Ltd at 800-366-7475 extension 4209 or email firstname.lastname@example.org.
+For more information or to obtain coverage, please contact Clarke White with All Risks, Ltd at 804-267-1210 or email firstname.lastname@example.org.

 Get started with HomePay!